Neural Collapse in Deep Linear Networks: From Balanced to Imbalanced Data: Introduction

 \section{Introduction}

 Despite the impressive performance of deep neural networks (DNNs) across areas of machine learning and artificial intelligence~\cite{Krizhevsky12, Simonyan14, Good16, He15, Huang17, Brown20}, the highly non-convex nature of these systems, as well as their massive number of parameters, ranging from hundreds of millions to hundreds of billions, impose a significant barrier to having a concrete theoretical understanding of how they work.
 Additionally, a variety of optimization algorithms have been developed for training DNNs, which makes it more challenging to analyze the resulting trained networks and learned features~\cite{Ruder16}.
-In particular, the modern practice of training DNNs includes training the models far beyond \emph{zero error} to achieve \emph{zero loss} in the terminal phase of training (TPT)~\cite{Ma17, Belkin18, Belkin19}.
-A mathematical understanding of this training paradigm is important for studying the generalization and expressivity properties of DNNs~\cite{Papyan20, Han21}. \\
+In particular, the modern practice of training DNNs includes training the models far beyond \emph{zero error} to achieve \emph{zero loss} in the terminal phase of training (TPT)~\cite{Ma17, Belkin19, Belkin18}.
+A mathematical understanding of this training paradigm is important for studying the generalization and expressivity properties of DNNs~\cite{Papyan20, Han21}.

-Recently, \cite{Papyan20} has empirically discovered an intriguing phenomenon, named Neural Collapse ($\mathcal{NC}$), which reveals a common pattern of the learned deep representations across canonical datasets and architectures in image classification tasks. \cite{Papyan20} defined Neural Collapse as the existence of the following four properties: \begin{itemize} \item $(\mathcal{NC}1)$ \textbf{Variability collapse:} features of the same class converge to a unique vector (i.e., the class-mean), as training progresses.
+Recently, \cite{Papyan20} has empirically discovered an intriguing phenomenon, named Neural Collapse ($\mathcal{NC}$), which reveals a common pattern of the learned deep representations across canonical datasets and architectures in image classification tasks. \cite{Papyan20} defined Neural Collapse as the existence of the following four properties:

+$(\mathcal{NC}1)$ \textbf{Variability collapse:} features of the same class converge to a unique vector, as training progresses.

-\item $(\mathcal{NC}2)$ \textbf{Convergence to simplex ETF:} the optimal class-means have the same length and are equally and maximally pairwise seperated, i.e., they form a simplex Equiangular Tight Frame (ETF).
+$(\mathcal{NC}2)$ \textbf{Convergence to simplex ETF:} the optimal class-means have the same length and are equally and maximally pairwise seperated, i.e., they form a simplex Equiangular Tight Frame (ETF).

-\item $(\mathcal{NC}3)$ \textbf{Convergence to self-duality:} up to rescaling, the class-means and classifiers converge on each other.
+$(\mathcal{NC}3)$ \textbf{Convergence to self-duality:} up to rescaling, the class-means and classifiers converge on each other.

-\item $(\mathcal{NC}4)$ \textbf{Simplification to nearest class-center:} given a feature, the classifier converges to choosing whichever class has the nearest class-mean to it.
+$(\mathcal{NC}4)$ \textbf{Simplification to nearest class-center:} given a feature, the classifier converges to choosing whichever class has the nearest class-mean to it.